wenbo5565/wenbo5565.github.io/_pages/about.md

 - Ph.D.
 TBD
 - Ph.D.
 (Dropout) Operations Research, Data Sciences and Operations Department at Marshall School of Business, University of Southern California (USC)
   - Withdrew after completing one semester to return to D.C. for family reasons
-  - Also admitted and took core coursework in the Ph.D. program at the Industrial and System Engineering department, USC Viterbi School of Engineering
 - M.S.
 Data Science - Operations Research, George Washington University
 - M.S.
 Statistics, Rutgers University - New Brunswick